 Managers and Companies

 Managers and companies play a major role in creating the conditions for engagement.
-By providing clear expectations, regular feedback, supportive leadership, development opportunities, and a positive workplace culture, they influence how connected employees feel to their work and the company.
+By providing clear expectations, regular feedback, supportive leadership, development opportunities, and a positive workplace culture, they influence how connected employees feel to their work and the company, as analysed with workforce analytics.

 Individual Employees